telerik/ajax-docs/controls/grid/rows/accessing-cells-and-rows.md

 Let's take for example the GridDateTime column of a RadGrid with 10 items per page.
 Unlike the other Edit modes, there are not **10 different RadDatePicker** controls generated to edit each of the records, but there is **only 1 picker** loaded on the server, which contributes for ideal performance and rendering optimization.
 If you access the generated picker on code-behind and apply some properties, e.g. **FocusedDate**, the setting will be applied to all the picker elements of the column.

+>caption How to access the built-in column editor

 ````C#
 protected void RadGrid1_PreRender(object sender, EventArgs e)
 {